uncommonhacks/blog/content/posts/guide.md

 -   Extra space for swag
     -   You will be getting T-Shirts and other stuff, so come prepared with extra space
 -   Warm clothes
-    -   It will be cold in Chicago ([estimated high of around 25ºF/-5ºC](https://darksky.net/details/41.7996,-87.59/2017-1-14/us12/en)), so if you’re not coming from the area be prepared for cold and wind (and possibly snow)!
+    -   It will be cold in Chicago (estimated high of around 25ºF/-5ºC), so if you’re not coming from the area be prepared for cold and wind (and possibly snow)!

-## Getting There

-See directions.md for directions.

 ## Additional Comments